 What’s happening on your site right now, such as how many people are currently using it, where they’re located, and the pages they’re seeing, can all be viewed in real-time.

 When you look at your traffic, conversions, and income over time, you can see exactly which marketing channels, campaigns, and geographical locations were responsible for “acquiring” that data.

 Your most popular pages and the actions your visitors take (such as scrolling to the bottom of a page or clicking “Add to Cart”) may all be seen in your engagement reports.

 Reports on website monetization detail financial performance metrics including sales volume and revenue.

 Learn more about your repeat visitors’ involvement and spending habits with data from their rate of retention.

 Visitors’ locations, languages spoken, ages, and genders can all be gleaned from demographic data.

 The technology in question presents data on the operating systems, web browsers, and screen resolutions your site visitors are employing.

 Customers’ journeys from visiting your website to making a purchase can be seen with the help of attribution reports.

-The most important Google Analytics reports for online stores are discussed below.
+The most important GA4 reports for online stores are discussed below.